uclaacmai/tf-workshop-series/README.md

 #### Windows Installation Instructions

-Source to refer: https://www.tensorflow.org/install/install_windows If the following version of Python is not installed on your system, install it now: https://www.python.org/downloads/release/python-352/
+Source to refer: https://www.tensorflow.org/install/install_windows

+Install Python 3.5 if it's not currently installed on your computer: https://www.python.org/downloads/release/python-352/

 TensorFlow only supports version 3.5.x of Python on Windows.
 Note that Python 3.5.x comes with the pip3 package manager, which is the program you'll use to install TensorFlow.
 Note that this means you cannot use Python 2 if you have it installed.